scvalex/ltc/docs/final.md

 The other big surprise came when we rewrote LTc to support storing values of any type, rather than just values of a few predefined types.
-Doing the former is much easier than the latter, and we are not sure why the approach is rarely used in commercial data stores.b
+Doing the former is much easier than the latter, and we are not sure why the approach is rarely used in commercial data stores.

-Needless to say, the author learned many things during the course of this project, but if he had to single out what particular item to take away, it would be that Hofstadter's Law is an understatement.
+Needless to say, the author learned many things during the course of this project, but if he had to single a particular item to take away, it would be that Hofstadter's Law is an understatement.

 > "Hofstadter's Law: It always takes longer than you expect, even when
 > you take into account Hofstadter's Law."